-NYPD officers, including supervisors, concerning the legal and factual bases for conducting stops and/or frisks that comply with the Fourth and Fourteenth Amendments in an effective manner. - 99.
+- 39. Although fully aware that the work of the NYPD demands extensive training, superior judgment and close supervision, the City, Kelly and Bloomberg failed to properly screen, train and supervise NYPD officers, knowing that such failures would result in Fourth and Fourteenth Amendment violations. - 40.
 The inadequate screening, training and supervision of the NYPD is a direct and proximate cause of the NYPD's rampant unconstitutional stops and frisks.
-As a direct and proximate result of the Defendants' failure to screen, train and supervise NYPD officers, tens of thousands of people have been subjected to unlawful stops and frisks, many times simply because of their race and/or national origin.
-By failing to properly screen, train and supervise NYPD officers, the City, Commissioner Kelly and Bloomberg have acted recklessly and with deliberate indifference to the constitutional rights of those who would come into contact with the NYPD.
+As a direct and proximate result of the defendants' failure to screen, train and supervise NYPD officers, tens of thousands of people have been subjected to unlawful stops and frisks, many times simply because of their race and/or national origin.
+By failing to properly screen, train and supervise NYPD officers, the City, Kelly and Bloomberg have acted recklessly and with deliberate indifference to the constitutional rights of those who would come into contact with the NYPD.